maim-lain/schooloflust/patreonpatch.md

 ### **Installation:**
 - **Back up your original game folder**
 - Extract the folder in the zip file to the game folder you wish to patch
-- Run Incest_Patch.bat from the www folder that's in your game directory
+- Run Incest_Patch.bat from the www folder in your game directory

 <br>
 <br>